Karmak23/licorn/docs/daemon.rst

 	# control over a daemon already forked in the background:
 	licornd -rvD

-Note that using the `--replace` won't hurt if no daemon is running, the program will just continue as if you didn't provide the flag.
+Note that using the :option:`--replace` flag won't hurt if there's no daemon running: the program will just continue as if you didn't provided it.

 Configuration